The Power of YET

 It could be maths or science, spelling or writing skills, they sit (or stand up) together with their changing groups and support each other in the learning curve.

 She is very focused on developing in them a positive and growing mindset.
-She is using what they learned last year about “learning from mistakes” and reminds them every now and then, that learning is sometimes a struggle and they have to keep trying and push themselves to achieve their goal.
+She is using what they learned last year about “learning from mistakes” and reminds them every now and then, that learning is sometimes a struggle and they have to keep trying and pushing themselves to achieve their goal.

 And then comes the incredible power of YET.